DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-a-coherent-curriculum/summer-week-2-induction-tutor-materials.md

 #### Subject and curriculum

 - 3.3.
-Ensuring pupils master foundational concepts and knowledge before moving on is likely to build pupils’ confidence and help them succeed.
+Ensuring pupils master foundational concepts and knowledge before moving on is likely to build pupils' confidence and help them succeed.
 - 3.7 In all subject areas, pupils learn new ideas by linking those ideas to existing knowledge, organising this knowledge into increasingly complex mental models (or 'schemata'); carefully sequencing teaching to facilitate this process is important.
 - 3g.
 Revisiting the big ideas of the subject over time and teaching key concepts through a range of examples.
 - 3h.
 Drawing explicit links between new content and the core concepts and principles in the subject.